HTAA Conference 2026Many Stories, Many Voices

 Abstract

 This presentation will focus on the way we created and taught the unit ‘Making a Nation’ for our Year 9 students at St Margaret’s Anglican Girls School.
-Our unit is designed to answer the question: to what extent was Australia a democratic nation by 1914? by introducing the definition, principles, and values of democracy to guide our enquiry.
+Our unit is designed to answer the question: How did Australia become a democratic nation by 1914? by introducing the definition, principles, and values of democracy to guide our enquiry.
 In this presentation, I will outline our approach to the unit plan, the way we structured it, and the key questions that guide our learning intentions and outcomes.
 I will also share some of our resources and discuss the questions and challenges around the assessment piece.

 About the Presenter